 My personal audit is an opportunity to take an honest look at how I’m spending my time and energy.

 - Are my thoughts and actions in alignment with my values and priorities?

 - Or am I investing too much in things that aren’t worth my time and energy?

-This process helps me to reconnect with what matters most so that I can then let go of everything else.
+This process helps me recommit to what matters, and conversely, let go of what doesn’t.
 It’s definitely a powerful tool for clearing mental clutter (and it’s helpful for physical clutter and unnecessary commitments too!).

 It’s not a huge time commitment; just take a few minutes every day to reflect and watch as the weight lifts off your shoulders.

-This one is a really practical tip that I learned from reading Getting Things Done by David Allen (affiliate link).
-It has helped me a lot BUT I will admit that it takes some time and effort to get right.
+This one is a practical tip that I learned from reading Getting Things Done by David Allen (affiliate link), and it has helped me so much!
+However, I’ll be the first to admit it takes some initial time and effort to get right.